shashankrepo/space-challenge/README.md

 # ToDo List

-### Create a Todo list single page application usign React.
+### Create a Todo list single page application using React.

 The project consists of an express route in `server.js` and a react client in `client.js`.